Skip to main content

 Step 1: Unified AI and Data Inventory

-Maintain a single register that maps all AI systems in use, the personal data they process, and the regulatory obligations that apply under both the GDPR and the AI Act.
-This register should identify:
+Keep one register that maps every AI system you run, the personal data each one touches, and the obligations that attach under both the GDPR and the AI Act.
+That register should pin down:

 • The legal basis for processing personal data (GDPR).